Using OKRs to translate marketing strategy into effective execution.

 Sep 30, 2024

-Staying focused and aligned during marketing strategy implementation
+Staying focused and aligned with OKRs during (marketing) strategy implementation.

 Regenerative growth marketing explained